 Read more about the EF24-105mm f.4/L IS II USM lens here: EF24-105mm f/4L IS II USM Review

 Familiarise yourself with your camera.
 To help you control the exposure and capture better photos, take note of these terms:

+Also known as exposure time, shutter speed is the length of time your camera shutter is open and exposing the camera sensor to light, which is how long your camera takes a photo.
 Set it to fast, for example, 1/500 of a second, when photographing people on the move, or as slow as 1/4 of a second, for scenery.
 For night shots such as capturing light trails like the image below, a tripod comes in handy.